lambdageek/cppguide-wip/cppguide.md

 govern our C++ code.
 The term Style is a bit of a misnomer, since these conventions cover far more than just source file formatting.

-Most open-source projects developed by Google conform to the requirements in this guide.

 Note that this guide is not a C++ tutorial: we assume that the reader is familiar with the language.